Magnesium deficiency - Symptoms and treatment

 A panic attack is not necessarily a disease, but rather a symptom.
 A magnesium deficiency can worsen the panic attack.

-If our body lacks a natural nutrient that is absolutely necessary to function properly, doesn't it make sense to first provide this natural nutrient before we look for medication to suppress the symptoms?
+If our body lacks a natural nutrient that is absolutely necessary to function properly, does not it make sense to first provide this natural nutrient before we look for medication to suppress the symptoms?

 If you have a magnesium deficiency, your muscles may be unusually tense.
 Magnesium ensures that muscles relax, calcium does the opposite.